 Derek poked around for some possible campsites for a bit before we headed toward the east.
-Derek pointed to the wash to the west and cautioned the watch yourself combing back down not to accidentally head down that way…
+Derek pointed to the wash to the west and cautioned the watch yourself combing back down and not to accidentally head down that way…

-The trail continues to push upward, steep sections followed by flatter sections.
-The summit still not in sight, even with all this hiking, but after some more quad-burning climbing, the actual summit is achieved.
+The trail continues to push upward, with steep sections followed by flatter sections.
+The summit is still not in sight, even with all this hiking, but after some more quad-burning climbing, the actual summit is achieved.

 We drank in the views, while we enjoyed some well-earned snacks.
 I found the register and signed us in, then photographed the Benchmark.

 We headed back down to the car, stopping to chat with another hiker working his way up.
-Derek filled me more on the navigation story, but I won’t recount here…
+Derek filled me more on the navigation story, but I won’t recount it here…

 We chatted about the challenge some, as we continued back down.
 Back at the car, we refueled before we tackled Pinyon Mountain.